redis/redis-doc/topics/persistence.md

 the AOF uses the same format of the Redis protocol and is quite simple to fix manually.
-Otherwise it is possible to let the utility fix the file for us, but in that case all the AOF portion from the invalid part to the end of the file may be discareded, leading to a massive amount of data lost if the corruption happen to be in the initial part of the file.
+Otherwise it is possible to let the utility fix the file for us, but in that case all the AOF portion from the invalid part to the end of the file may be discarded, leading to a massive amount of data loss if the corruption happened to be in the initial part of the file.

 ### How it works